ViBiOh/deploy/README.md

 We recommend putting an `Authorization` in front of your server (e.g. reverse-proxy, nginx, etc) if you plan to expose it to the internet.

-If something goes wrong during the deploy process, the uploaded `docker-compose.yml` is kept in order to manually retry ou debug what's going on.
+If something goes wrong during the deploy process, the uploaded `docker-compose.yml` is kept in order to manually retry or debug what's going on.
 Otherwise, the file is deleted.

 ### CLI og HTTP Server